chemag/pyisobmff/README.md

 There are a couple of quirks on the TLV structure:
 * Type and length are normally 4 bytes, but special values ("uuid" for types, and 1 for size) allows extended versions of them.
 * Some boxes (known as "FullBox") also have an extra 4-byte field after the type, including a version number and a set of flags.
+This allows box definitions to evolve.

 Let's show how an ISOBMFF stream looks like: